GregoryShen/00-Python/007 错误调试/官网logging.md

 2. Creating a logging config file and reading it using `fileConfig()` function.
 3. Creating a dictionary of configuration information and passing it to the `dictConfig()` function.

-For the reference documentation on the last two options, see Configuration functions.
+For the reference documentation on the last two options, see <u>Configuration functions</u>.
 The following example configures a very simple logger, a console handler, and a simple formatter using Python code:

 ```python
 import logging